Ravioli with Butternut Squash

 - Bring a large stockpot of salted water to a boil.
 When water is boiling, add ravioli and boil according to package directions.
 Drain.

 - While ravioli is boiling, heat cooking oil in a large saute pan over medium heat.
 Add sage leaves and cook on both sides until they stop sizzling and are very crisp, ~ 6 minutes total.
 Use a slotted spoon to remove sage leaves and set them aside.

 - To remaining oil in pan, add shallots and saute until tender, ~2 minutes.

 - Stir in flour until no dry spots remain.

 - Add stock and bring to a simmer.
 Simmer until a creamy sauce forms, ~2 minutes.

 - Stir in butternut squash until heated through.
 Add ravioli and toss to combine.

-- In a large serving bowl, combine apples and arugula.
+- In a large serving bowl, combine apples, beans, and arugula.
 Add vinaigrette until dressed to your liking.

 - Crumble crispy sage over ravioli and top with cheese.
 Enjoy pasta with salad on the side.

 YUM.
 I used spicy sausage.
 Could use more sage next time!
 Also too much oil before the sausage, so my sauce was oily.0 Helpful

 Very tasty, and a good use of butternut squash.
 Really useful to make the squash ahead of time.0 Helpful